fdemirciler/tax_calculator_gemini/README.md

 A simple, responsive, and efficient tax calculator built with vanilla JavaScript, HTML, and CSS.

+This is a revised version of tax_app_windsurf repo based on Gemini 2.5 recommendations.
 ## Features

 * **Real-time Calculation:** See tax estimations update instantly as you type.